lamhq/tech-notes/pages/backend/eslint/configure/files-ignores.md

 ];
 ```

-If you’d like to ignore a directory except for specific files or subdirectories, then the ignore pattern `directory/**/*` must be used instead of `directory/**`.
-For example, if you’d like to ignore everything in the `build` directory except for `build/test.js`, you’d need to create a config like this:
+If you'd like to ignore a directory except for specific files or subdirectories, then the ignore pattern `directory/**/*` must be used instead of `directory/**`.

+For example, if you'd like to ignore everything in the `build` directory except for `build/test.js`, you'd need to create a config like this:
 ```js
 export default [
   {